Xunnamius/next-test-api-route-handler/README.md

 issues](https://github.com/Xunnamius/next-test-api-route-handler/issues/new/choose)
 and [pull
 requests](https://github.com/Xunnamius/next-test-api-route-handler/compare) are
-always welcome and greatly appreciated! 🤩** But that's not the only way to contribute!
-Just as well, you can star 🌟 this project to let me know you found it useful! ✊🏿 Thank you!
+always welcome and greatly appreciated! 🤩** Just as well, you can star 🌟 this project to let me know you found it useful! ✊🏿 Thank you!

 See [CONTRIBUTING.md](CONTRIBUTING.md) and [SUPPORT.md](.github/SUPPORT.md) for
 more information.